JvN2/Microscope-2.0/README.md

 # MICROSCOPE-2.0
-Use Marlin firmware to control steppers for microscope
+Use Marlin firmware to control steppers for microscope.
+Based on BIGTREETECH-SKR-V1.3 and Marlin2ForPipetBot (https://it-by-derandere.blogspot.com/p/pipetbot-a8.html).

 # BIGTREETECH-SKR-V1.3